Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 ## Simulation of charge inversion for living cells ##

 A simple model of giant charge inversion is created for living cells, and molecular dynamics simulations are execcuted (Refs.
-1-5).
+1-4).
-"DNA in nanopores" is simulated where counterion condensation and coion depletion are the key of the human cells.
+"DNA in nanopores" is simulated where counterion condensation and coion depletion are the key of the human cells (Ref.
+5).

 ## References ##